PhilipYip1988/python-notebooks/anaconda/windows/.ipynb_checkpoints/install-checkpoint.md

 The Windows Terminal can be initialised directly by using a modified PowerShell Profile that runs the conda activation script.
 To use this modified profile, the PowerShell Script Execution Policy needs to be set to RemoteSigned which require use of the Anaconda PowerShell Prompt.

-To initialise Anaconda in PowerShell open up the Windows Terminal (Admin) and change the execution policy:
+To initialise Anaconda in PowerShell.
+Right click the Windows 11 Start button and open up the Windows Terminal (Admin) and change the execution policy:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned